 1.6.
-Unable to start sync android 8.1 or higher
+Unable to start sync on android 8.1 and later

-If you have specified the "Access point list" in the sync option, it is now mandatory to enable location services from Android 8.1.
-Enable Location service on Android 9 (System Settings-> Security)
+If you have specified the "Access point list" in the sync options, it is now mandatory to enable location services since Android 8.1 and later.
+Enable Location service in device system settings (System Settings-> Security)

-If you do not want to enable the location, see “I do not want to enable the location”.
+If you do not want to enable the location, see “I do not want to enable location service”.

 1.7.
-Can't turn WiFi on and off on Android 10
+App cannot turn WiFi on and off on Android 10

-Some Android 10 models may not be able to turn on or off WiFi from the app, so please consider turning on WiFi.
+Some Android 10 models may no longer permit apps to switch WiFi on and off, so please consider turning on WiFi manually.

 2.Archive

 2.1.
-How to store photos and videos in the shooting year / month folder
+How to store photos and videos in a shooting year / month folder

-Tap the target folder in the Archive task and display the options.
-Please enable the following option.
+Tap the target folder in the Archive task to display the specific archive sync settings.
+Please enable the following options.

-Create a directory to change the filename and store when archiving
+Append the sync time/date to the directory name… will append the sync execution time and date to the target folder name

-Create a directory based on the date taken archiving and store the file
+Append the photo/video shooting time/date to the directory name… will append the time and date on which the media was shot to the target folder name

-3. Cooperation with external applications
+3. Connexion with external applications

 3.1.
 How do I synchronize from an external application?